Detecting Errors in a Quantum Network with Pauli Checks: Introduction

 In this paper, we modify the quantum computing error detection method Pauli Check Sandwiching (PCS) \cite{Debroy_2020ExtendFlagGadgetsForLowOverCircVerif, Gonzales_2023PCS} into a distributed protocol and apply it to quantum networks.
-PCS has been demonstrated to improve the fidelity of hardware experiments on quantum computers \cite{liu_2022classicalSimsAsQuantErrMitigViaCircCut, berg_2022singleshotErrMitigByCoherentPauliChecks, shaydulin2023evidenceOfScalAdvForQAOAOnClassIntracProb, li2024_Qutracer}.
-PCS works by verifying the transformations of elements of the Pauli group and is a single shot quantum error detection protocol (can succeed in a single execution).
+PCS has been demonstrated to improve the fidelity of hardware experiments on quantum computers \cite{liu_2022classicalSimsAsQuantErrMitigViaCircCut, VenDenBerg_2023SingleShotErrMitigByCohPauliChecks, shaydulin2023evidenceOfScalAdvForQAOAOnClassIntracProb, li2024_Qutracer}.
+It works by verifying the transformations of elements of the Pauli group and is a single shot quantum error detection protocol (can succeed in a single execution).
+PCS is designed to protect only the targeted qubits \cite{Debroy_2020ExtendFlagGadgetsForLowOverCircVerif} and as a result generally requires less quantum overhead than standard quantum error correction or detection codes \cite{Gonzales_2023PCS, VenDenBerg_2023SingleShotErrMitigByCohPauliChecks}.
+Moreover, the structure of PCS allows us to add and remove checks while knowing the theoretical impact on the error channel.
+It is known that quantum error correction codes (QECC)s and entanglement purification protocols have a direct correspondence \cite{Aschauer_2005QuantCommInNoisyEnv, Dur_EntPurAndQEC}.
+Thus, PCS is an ideal candidate error detection scheme to apply to the task of protecting qubits in a quantum network.
 In the network setting, the ideal channel of the flying and memory qubits is the identity channel, which allows us to use any Pauli group element as the Pauli check in PCS.
-Additionally, PCS has less quantum overhead than standard quantum error correction or detection methods.
-Thus, PCS is an ideal candidate error detection scheme to apply to the task of protecting qubits in a quantum network.

-We provide analytical results with varying number of PCS checks and checks from the Pauli group.
-We also provide a recursive PCS scheme whose CNOT and qubit cost only increases polynomially as a function of the number of recursions.
-In comparison to BBPSSW, PCS outperforms in fidelity and postselection rate under comparable scenarios.
+The novel contributions of our paper are as follows.
+In the context of protecting Bell states, we provide analytical results for the output fidelity and postselection rate for different PCS checks.
+We also provide a recursive PCS scheme whose CNOT and qubit cost only increase polynomially as a function of the number of recursions.
 The recursive PCS X\&Z scheme generates a family of distance 2 quantum codes whose stabilizer generators have a maximum weight (non identity terms) of 4.
+In comparison to BBPSSW, PCS outperforms in fidelity and postselection rate under comparable scenarios and under most of the input fidelity range.